pourmalek/covir2/README.md

 4. Locate file "do Iran master.do" in your local directory /covir2-main/Data/master/ and run this do file.

 - Once all the codes have run, the final outputs would show up: "log Iran merge.smcl", and the last graph, with title "COVID-19 total cases, Iran, reference scenarios", with file name "graph 45 COVID-19 total cases, Iran, reference scenarios, with DELPHI, 01dec2020 on, CI, wo IMPE upper.gph", and if acrobat available on system, also file name "graph 45 COVID-19 total cases, Iran, reference scenarios, with DELPHI, 01dec2020 on, CI, wo IMPE upper.pdf".
 This signifies the end of the code implementation.
-These files are stoted in your local system's directory Downloads/covir2-main/Data/merge/ (Mac) or Downloads\covir2-main\Data\merge\ (Windows).
+These files are stored in your local system's directory Downloads/covir2-main/Data/merge/ (Mac) or Downloads\covir2-main\Data\merge\ (Windows).

 5. Go to your local directory |Downloads|covir2-main|Data|merge| and view the produced graphs (graph files start with "graph 11 COVID-19 daily deaths, Iran, reference scenarios, with DELPHI.gph, and pdf). | means / or \ depending on local OS.